 We welcome women from all segments of the retirement industry and at all career stages.
 By affiliating yourself with the Oregon Regional Chapter of WiPN, you will be able forge new connections at the local level and participate in professional development and networking opportunities throughout the year.

-All July in-person WiPN regional chapter events are being postponed.
-Webinars are continuing as scheduled.
+October in-person WiPN regional chapter events are being modified as State conditions warrant.
+Masks and social distancing are required.
+Webinars are continuing.
 Thank you for your understanding.